DobLIX: A Dual-Objective Learned Index for Log-Structured Merge Trees: EVALUATIONS

 Analyzing tail latencies of different methods is vital because it defines the performance expectations for users and applications regarding their back-end key-value storage engine under the most challenging scenarios.

-{ \textbf{Read-Only Workload.}} Fig.~\hyperref[fig:eval-latency]{\ref*{fig:eval-latency}a} shows the tail latency results for read-only workloads, indicating that \texttt{DobLIX} exhibits the lowest tail latency.
+{ \textbf{RO Workload.}} Fig.~\hyperref[fig:eval-latency]{\ref*{fig:eval-latency}e} shows the tail latency results for RO workloads, indicating that \texttt{DobLIX} exhibits the lowest tail latency.
 Notably, \texttt{DobLIX} improvement in tail latency surpasses the improvements observed in throughput.
 Compared to TridentKV, Bourbon, and RocksDB, \texttt{DobLIX} achieves improvements of $1.85\times$, $1.89\times$, and $2.13\times$, respectively.
-This difference is due to the high read amplification and index lookup inefficiency of other methods, explained in \S~\ref{sec:eval:perf}.
+This difference is due to the high read amplification and index lookup inefficiency of other methods, explained in \S\ref{sec:eval:perf}.

-{ \textbf{Workloads with Write.}} Fig.~\hyperref[fig:eval-latency]{\ref*{fig:eval-latency}\{b,c,d\}} presents the tail latency results for read-heavy, balanced, and write-heavy workloads.
+{ \textbf{Workloads with Write.}} Fig.~\hyperref[fig:eval-latency]{\ref*{fig:eval-latency}\{f,g,h\}} present the tail latency results for RH, BA, and WH workloads.
 These figures illustrate that \texttt{DobLIX} achieves the lowest tail latency across all workload types.
 In terms of tail latency, RocksDB indexing outperforms both Bourbon and TridentKV, which employ LIing without optimizing for the data access phase.
-TridentKV exhibits the highest tail latency among these workloads, showing up to $2.67\times$ greater latency than \texttt{DobLIX} due to its large blocks, which negatively affect both read and write operations.
+TridentKV exhibits the highest tail latency among these workloads, showing up to $2.67\times$ greater tail latency than \texttt{DobLIX} due to its large blocks, which negatively affect both read and write operations.
 Bourbon also experiences elevated tail latency in write-intensive workloads due to its dependence on a garbage collection mechanism\cite{Bourbon2020}, which degrades its performance during this period.

-\textit{ \textbf{Takeaway}:} The result shows that \texttt{DobLIX} has lower latency spikes while competing with its opponents in the ordinary time span.
+\textit{ \textbf{Takeaway}:} The result shows that \texttt{DobLIX} has lower tail latency while competing with its opponents in the ordinary time span.